EN 099 Foundations of Writing

 3 credits (AS)

 In this class students read plays by Shakespeare, as well as selected plays by his contemporaries, imitators, heirs, descendants and adapters.
 Plays are studied in their dramatic, literary and cultural contexts.
 Particular attention is given to examining the works as performance texts.
 By examining both the similarities and the differences between Shakespeare and his rivals, students will gain a wider perspective on the playwrights and their periods.
-(Offered alternate fall terms) Prerequisite: EN 101 Academic Writing I, or permission of the instructor
+(Offered fall term) Prerequisite: Must have completed or be concurrently enrolled in EN 101 Academic Writing I.

 EN 221 Ethnic American Literature